miyagawa/cpanminus/README.md

 tiny shaver to eliminate the big yak really quickly in that case, and does nothing else.

-## Should I really use this?
+## That sounds fantastic.
+Should I switch to this from CPAN(PLUS)?

-No. Use CPAN or CPANPLUS.
+While I think you should really use CPAN or CPANPLUS in the longer term, I'm happy if you like this software.
+And apparently, many people love (at least the idea of) this software :)

 # COPYRIGHT